sindresorhus/execa/readme.md

 If a signal terminated the process, this property is defined and included in the error message.
 Otherwise it is `undefined`.
 It is also `undefined` when the signal is very uncommon which should seldomly happen.

+#### shortMessage

+Type: `string`

+This is the same as the `message` property except it does not include the child process stdout/stderr.

 #### originalMessage

 Type: `string | undefined`

 Original error message.
+This is the same as the `message` property except it includes neither the child process stdout/stderr nor some additional information added by Execa.

 This is `undefined` unless the child process exited due to an `error` event or a timeout.

-The `message` property contains both the `originalMessage` and some additional information added by Execa.

 ### options